 b) An I2C bus scanning utility:

-(to make sure your I2C devices are connected & working)
+(to make sure your RTC and I2C sensors are connected & working)

-c) A library that puts the Arduino processor to sleep:
+d) A library that puts the Arduino processor to sleep between readings:

 (you can’t put the UART to sleep on an UNO, but every little bit still helps save power)

-d) A program to make the logger read & save data on the SD card: (this is not a library)
+e) A program to make the logger read & save data on the SD card:

 A good place to start would be Tom Igoe’s excellent analog pin reading example at Arduino.cc (but change const int chipSelect = 4; to const int chipSelect = 10; for the build described in this tutorial)